Welcome to the Fair Isle

 First of all, come join our Royal Readers facebook group, where we discuss all things fantasy, fae, and YA!
 This is a great place to ASK ME ANYTHING!
 Join the Royal Readers fb group by clicking here.

-– MAP OF THE FAIR ISLE –
+– FAIR ISLE ART –

 Every young woman dreams of marrying a royal.
 A king, a prince, it doesn’t matter, so long as he’s richer than sin and handsome enough to fake a smile at.
 What else could a girl ask for?